Causes of Chronic Kidney Disease

 More information is provided in the NIDDK health topic, High Blood Pressure and Kidney Disease.

 Other causes of kidney disease

 - a genetic disorder that causes many cysts to grow in the kidneys, polycystic kidney disease (PKD).

 - a drug that is toxic to the kidneys

 - a disease that affects the entire body, such as diabetes or lupus.
 Lupus nephritis is the medical name for kidney disease caused by lupus

 - IgA glomerulonephritis

-- disorders in which the body’s immune system attacks its own cells and organs, such as Goodpasture syndrome
+- disorders in which the body’s immune system attacks its own cells and organs, such as Anti-GBM (Goodpasture's) disease

 - heavy metal poisoning, such as lead poisoning